michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0012.md

 - v: have confidence or faith in
 - v: make a deposition; declare under oath
 ### Family
-swear: foreswear, swearer, swearing, swears, swore+;foreswear: foreswearing, foreswears;swearer: swearers;swearing: swearings
+- swear: foreswear, swearer, swearing, swears, swore+
+- foreswear: foreswearing, foreswears
+- swearer: swearers
+- swearing: swearings
 ### Examples
 - The day is full-fledged production, complete with corsages for lawmakers, prayers and judges swearing them in.
 - Nevertheless, the singer railed against police officers who appear in the background of one of Songz’s videos, unfazed as the artist swears at them.